Interests & Risks

 • Teach your teen that it is illegal for people to make, possess or distribute naked or sexually explicit pictures of children under 18 years of age.
 Explain they need to tell a safe adult if they’re presented with this situation.

 • Explain if they are ever threatened to make or share videos, they should stop talking to the person and let you know right away.
-Do not ever comply with such requests.
+For more information, visit cybertip.ca/sextortion.

 Chat, messaging and texting

-Teens rarely pick up the phone anymore.
-Chat, messaging and texting apps are a quick, fun and creative way teens communicate directly with peers.
-It is also an effective way to stay connected to your teen while they are out.
-For youth, this form of communication removes the social limits deemed normal in face-to-face interactions.
-Without these limits, youth’s behaviour is less inhibited.
-Personal boundaries can be crossed earlier and easily, creating the potential for hurtful, inappropriate or intimate information to be shared.
+Using chat, messaging, and texting apps can be a quick way for teens to communicate directly with peers.
+This form of communication removes the social limits deemed normal in face-to-face interactions.
+Personal boundaries can be crossed earlier and easily, creating the potential for hurtful, inappropriate, or intimate information to be shared.

-• A teen may engage in private conversations, share private information or private photos, unaware of the lasting consequences.
+• A teen may share private information or private photos, unaware of the lasting consequences.
 Once private information or material is sent, control over what happens with the information or material is lost.

-• Teens may accept friend/buddy requests from people they don’t know in person.
+• Teens may accept friend or follower requests from people they don’t know in person.

-• Some anonymous messaging apps allow teens to engage in conversations with strangers easily.
+• Some anonymous messaging apps allow teens to easily engage in conversations with strangers.

 • The history of the communication through some apps may not be saved.
 Some chat and messaging apps may log the conversations but allow them to be easily deleted with the swipe of a finger.